snl-dakota/dakota/docs/user/usingdakota/theory/surrogatebasedoptimization.rst

 reduction and, by allowing more flexibility in acceptable step generation, often allows the algorithm to be more efficient.

+..
+   TODO: Note: filter method idea could allow even more flexibility with elimination of the reduction of individual constraint violations into a single norm.
+That is, the Pareto concept could be extended to N_con + 1 dimensions.
+However, without another mechanism to enforce violation reduction, the algorithm could easily generate steps that are acceptable to the filter but which diverge in constraint violation.

 The use of a filter method is compatible with any of the SBO formulations in
 Eqs. `[eq:NLP_SBO_TRAL] <#eq:NLP_SBO_TRAL>`__–`[eq:NLP_SBO_direct] <#eq:NLP_SBO_direct>`__.

+..
+   TODO: ; however, it is particularly attractive for the latter since the only remaining purpose for a merit function is for managing trust region expansion/retention/contraction when the filter accepts a step.
+   If alternate logic can be developed for that portion, then the entire SBO algorithm can become penalty and multiplier free.
+In~\cite{Fle02}, for example, trust region updates are less structured than in Table~\ref{tab:rho_k} and only basic logic is provided (no $\rho^k$ is used).

 .. _`sbm:sblm_con_merit`:

 Merit functions
 ---------------

+..
+   TODO: Merit functions are used in the trust region ratio calculations for sizing subsequent trust regions.
+They may also be used for the surrogate objective function as described in~\cite{Rod98,Ale00,Per04b}, which has the advantage of better synchronizing the trust region ratios with the approximate optimization steps, but which has the disadvantage that it can slow convergence.

 The merit function :math:`\Phi({\bf x})` used in
 Eqs. `[eq:NLP_SBO_TRAL] <#eq:NLP_SBO_TRAL>`__-`[eq:NLP_SBO_SQP] <#eq:NLP_SBO_SQP>`__,\ `[eq:rho_phi_k] <#eq:rho_phi_k>`__